Bullying, No Way!

 A piece of advice for kids who are being bullied and the parents of bullied kids.

-The reason I am deciding to share my own story and to open up is to assist other kids and other parents with this struggle.
+The reason I am deciding to share my own story and open up is to assist other kids and other parents with this struggle.
 We need more stories, more testimonials and more people to speak out to address the bullying issue.

 To all the children being bullied, I want to say, please speak out!
 You are not alone; you are surrounded by people who love you and care about your well-being.
 No matter how complicated your story is, no matter if you feel that adults will not understand, try them!
-Speak, share your story, tell your friends and family, share with them your battle and worry.
+Speak, share your story, tell your friends and family, and share with them your battle and worry.
 That will be the only way to move towards a solution.
 You are not alone, you are not responsible, it is nothing you should be embarrassed about, and speaking will not make things worse!

 To all parents, please look out for the signs of misery in your children.
 No kid should navigate this experience alone.
 Question your kids, invite their friends, observe their behaviour and get ready to act if anything changes.
-The adults just developed the “R U Ok” initiatives to open conversations around mental health and well-being; we need to do the same with our kids.
+The adults just developed the “R U OK” initiatives to open conversations around mental health and well-being; we need to do the same with our kids.

 To the parents of a bullied kid, be patient, be kind and be considerate.
 Do not rush your kid into talking or acting, and please, do not feel guilty for missing it.
 It is very easy for a kid to hide distress.
 Focus on the things you can change now that you know, and let go of the fact that you only found out recently.
 Open discussion, present ideas and possibilities, and let your kids decide on what is best for them.
-If you feel overwhelmed or if the bullying went too far, you can request some external assistance through the school or through mental health specialists.
+If you feel overwhelmed or if the bullying went too far, you can request some external assistance through the school or mental health specialists.

 Strategies to face bullying